jito-foundation/jito-solana/docs/src/operations/best-practices/security.md

 ## Eliminate Brute Force Attacks With fail2ban

 [fail2ban](https://github.com/fail2ban/fail2ban) is a network security tool that checks your logs for suspicious login attempts and bans those IP addresses after repeated attempts.
-This will help mitigate brute force attacks on your serve.
+This will help mitigate brute force attacks on your server.

 The default setup should work out-of-the-box by doing the simply installing `fail2ban`: